tr00mb/api-kong-lambda-christmas/lambda-functions/lambda-functions.md

 In runtime, put Pyhton 3.7
 For role choose the DynamoLambda existing role

-In the lambda_function.py, copy paste the content of getAllProducts.py from lambda-functions/getAllProducts/ In Environnement variable enter :
+In the lambda_function.py, copy paste the content of getAllProducts.py from [the lambda function directory](./getAllProducts/)
+In Environnement variable enter :